 As I do.

-The past 3 weeks were spent mostly in leisure.
-I spent time with family, reading, praying, laughing, exercising, reflecting, serving others, learning, etc. For the first time in a long time I feel like I have really grown in the leisure time I had.
-It was almost like a 3-week retreat.
+This summer I have tried to be intentional about spending time in leisure.
+I spent time with family, reading, praying, laughing, exercising, reflecting, serving others, learning, etc. I feel like I have really grown in the leisure time I have had.